 - where the principal or interest or both of the loan is past due for more than 90 days or 3 months.
-In the case of revolving facilities, (e.g. overdraft facilities), the facility shall be classified as impaired when the outstanding amount exceeds the approved limit for a period of more than 90 days or 3 months; or - where the amount is past due or the outstanding amount has been in excess of the approved limit for 90 days or 3 months or less and the loan exhibits weaknesses in accordance with Bank's Credit Risk Measurement Framework that would render the account as impaired; or - where repayments are scheduled on intervals of 3 months or longer, the loans and advances is classified as impaired as soon as a default occurs. - When the loan is classified as rescheduled and restructured in the Central Credit Reference Information System (CCRIS) in accordance with regulatory requirements.
+In the case of revolving facilities, (e.g. overdraft facilities), the facility shall be classified as impaired when the outstanding amount exceeds the approved limit for a period of more than 90 days or 3 months; or - where the amount is past due or the outstanding amount has been in excess of the approved limit for 90 days or 3 months or less and the loan exhibits weaknesses. - where repayments are scheduled on intervals of 3 months or longer, the loans and advances is classified as impaired as soon as a default occurs. - When the loan is classified as rescheduled and restructured in the Central Credit Reference Information System (CCRIS) in accordance with regulatory requirements unless exemption is allowed under any prevailing special relief measures as prescribed by local regulator.